datastreamsio/moby-tracking-sdk/docs/DATA_SPECIFICATION.md

 Unique identifier to identify events across batches.
 There are 3 modes; anonymous, session identifier, persistent identifier.

 The anonymous mode will result in a `null` value.
 The session identifier is a random `UUID` generated on each SDK initialisation.
 The persistent identifier can be any string value set by the implementing party.

+#### deviceName

+The raw device model name.

+*note: will be mapped to marketing device model names on the backend.*

 #### os